shiloa/shlux/README.md

 ### How the Code is Organized

 Each branch contains a specific implementation of the same app using the selected technology.
-The branch is usually named after the corrosponding library.
+The branch is usually named after the corresponding library.
 So, for example, the `redux` branch contains the [redux](https://github.com/gaearon/redux) implementation.

 To see supported implementation, list all the branches: